ItsBenyaamin/shams/README.md

 ![screenshot](https://github.com/graymind75/shams/raw/main/assets/Screenshot_20201105_222232.png)

 ## Installation
-you can [download linux binary](https://github.com/graymind75/shams/raw/main/assets/shams) and put it in `/usr/local/bin` to run it wherever you want in terminal.
+you can [download](https://github.com/graymind75/shams/releases) last release binary from release section and put it in `/usr/local/bin` to run it wherever you want in terminal.
 ##### do not forget give executable permission to the binary: `sudo chmod +x shams`

 ## Usage